yongkanghe/aks-k10/README.md

 ./destroy.sh
 ````
 1. Remove the resource group
-    a.
+⋅⋅a.
 Remove AKS Kubernetes Cluster
-    b.
+..b.
 Remove all the relevant disks
     c.
 Remove all the relevant snapshots
     d.
 Remove all the storage account
 2. Remove the App Registration created by AKS cluster